hsundar/cs.utah.edu/teaching/spring2015.md

 * [College of Engineering Academic Guidelines from their web page](http://www.coe.utah.edu/wp-content/uploads/pdf/faculty/semester_guidelines.pdf)
 * [School of Computing Misconduct Policy Please Read](http://www.cs.utah.edu/graduate/cheating_policy)

+### Stampede & Tangent

+We shall be using two clusters for the assignments and projects.
+The first one is [Tangent](https://wiki.chpc.utah.edu/display/DOCS/Tangent+User+Guide) that is managed by [CHPC](https://www.chpc.utah.edu/) at the U. Tangent has 64 nodes each with 16 cores and 64GB of RAM.
+I recommend that you use this cluster for smaller tasks and debugging.
+We also have access to [Stampede](https://portal.tacc.utexas.edu/user-guides/stampede), the 7th fastest supercomputer in the world according to [top500](http://www.top500.org/list/2014/11/).
+Stampede has 6400 nodes each with 16 sandy bridge cores, 32GB of RAM and an Intel Xeon Phi accelerator card.
+We will be using Stampede for large scalability studies.
+Please fill out [this form](http://goo.gl/forms/K73b0KsRy7) as soon as possible to get access to these machines.
+I would also recommend that everyone install MPI locally on their machines.

 ### Workload